NFL roundup: Ravens close in on playoff berth

 Cooper was listed as questionable for the game Monday night at Philadelphia.

-Saints: New Orleans added leading receiver Michael Thomas to its injury report in advance of Sunday’s game against Atlanta.
+SAINTS: New Orleans added leading receiver Michael Thomas to its injury report in advance of Sunday’s game against Atlanta.

 The club said Thomas, whose status was updated Saturday, has a hamstring injury.
 He is questionable for the matchup against the Falcons.